20 Best YouTube Channels for Back-end and Front-end Engineers

 A little unconventional and chaotic, Prime is the epicenter of tech YouTube.

 If you are into live stream coding, captivating style of presentation, Vim or Rust, ThePrimeTime might be your cup of tea.
-Well-known for his time at Netflix, he is an experienced full-stack developer turned YouTuber focusing mainly on Vim tutorials, comparisons, as well as the struggles and challenges of being an ADHD software engineer in general.
+Well-known for his time at Netflix, he is an experienced full-stack developer turned YouTuber focusing mainly on programming reactions, "The Standup" series covering tech industry news, and discussions about the challenges of being an ADHD software engineer.

 Popular videos to explore: